• About Connective

 To encourage website visitors to follow your social media pages, link them there through calls to action.
 For example, prompt visitors to “Connect with us on Facebook” or “Follow us on social media for brand news and updates.”
 You might even design a whole page dedicated to linking customers to the business’s various profiles.

-12) Share This CTA
+12) Share this CTA

 Share This CTA